Week One Quiz

 -

 You are working in a clinical that treats patients who suffer from lysosomal storage disease.
 You find a group of patients whose lysosome accumulate cellular material but appear to have all the requisite digestive enzymes.
 You measure the pH of the lysosomes in the patients' cells at 6.5.
 Normally, lysosomal pH should be between 5 and 5.5.
 The hydrogen ion pump in the patients' lysosome appears to work as efficiently as the pump in lysosomes from unaffected patients.
 Surprisingly, you discover a hydrogen ion channel in the lysosomal membrane in your patients' cells.
-You also measure the potential across the lysosomal membrane and hydrogen ion concentrations inside the lysosome and the cytosol of your patients' cells.
-Which result would youl most like find in the patients' cells?
+Assuming the pH in the cytosol is 7.4, what membrane potential would you measure across the lysosome membrane?

 -